 However, it’s important to know what to expect and be prepared before you enter a timeshare presentation so that you don’t end up making a purchase you’ll later regret.
 As we all know, timeshares can be difficult to get out of.

 Just remember to be prepared to decline the offer no matter what they promise or what incentives are given.
 There will always be cheaper options available than buying directly from the resort.

-While each timeshare company might have slight variations in how they run their presentations, we’ve been to enough to know that all will likely follow the same basic pattern.
+While each timeshare company might have slight variations in how they run their presentations, I’ve been to enough to know that all will likely follow the same basic pattern.